 Because hammocking is a way of life.

-Other outdoor hammock area ideas
+Other outdoor DIY hammock stand ideas

 - Consider a cloth hammock.
 These are quite trendy at the moment — particularly the bohemian-style hammocks with the frills and tassel detailing at the sides.